 ETSU is a founding member of the Southeastern Association for Research in Astronomy (SARA), a consortium of ten universities that operates a 0.9-m telescope at Kitt Peak National Observatory in Arizona.
 Astronomers at the ten participating universities have retrofitted the 1950s vintage telescope with remote controls that allow them to use it from their local campuses, providing an unprecedented means for state-of-the-art research and instruction.
-Other members of the consortium include the Florida Institute of Technology, University of Georgia, Valdosta State University, Florida International University, Clemson University, Ball State University, Agnes Scott College, University of Alabama and Valparaiso University.
+Other members of the consortium include the Florida Institute of Technology, Valdosta State University, Florida International University, Ball State University, Agnes Scott College, University of Alabama, Valparaiso University, and Butler University.